Hospice and Palliative Medicine Fellowship Program

 The inpatient geriatric psychiatry rotation provides the fellow with significant experience managing and prescribing medication for agitation, delirium, and dementia patients with behavioral issues.
 Focus will include behavioral and care techniques as well as medication to improve the quality of life and functioning for these patients.

-During one block rotation, fellows can choose more in-depth experiences in oncology and pain management.
+During one block rotation, fellows will have more in-depth experiences in oncology and pain and symptom management.
 Fellows can explore medical and radiological treatments, including efficacy and side effects by working with teams from Medical Oncology and Radiation Oncology.
-The fellows may also focus on and learn about interventional pain management techniques by spending time with an Anesthesiology Pain Management Service.
+Fellows will experience diverse tumor board meetings to understand the proposal and review of treatment options for patients with diverse malignancies and also participate in discussions of high-risk oncologic patients.

 Finally, the fellows are provided with 8 weeks of elective time to allow fellows to focus on their own unique educational and learning needs.
 Electives can include time at other hospital inpatient palliative medicine consult services, time with hospice, and/or more time with any of the rotations.
 Electives are open to the creativity of the fellow.
 The elective’s goals and objectives and the elective itself must be reviewed and approved by the Program Director.